Candoris/sfdx-cdillc-plugin/README.md

       a comma delimited list of profile names. enclose in quotes if profile names contain spaces.

   -s, --permissionsetnames=permissionsetnames
-      a comma delimited list of permission set names. enclose in permission set names contain spaces.
+      a comma delimited list of permission set names. enclose in quotes if permission set names contain spaces.

   -u, --targetusername=targetusername
       username or alias for the target org; overrides default target org